 Great Universities have Great Teachers and the University of Connecticut is blessed with more than its fair share.
-The President’s series on Teaching Excellence is designed to provide a forum to facilitate discussion and reflection on the journey from good teaching to great teaching.
-Come join your faculty and staff colleagues for a lively and engaging discussion as we explore the essence of being a great teacher.
+The President’s Series on Teaching Excellence is designed to provide a forum to facilitate discussion and reflection on the journey from good teaching to great teaching.
+Come join faculty and staff colleagues at this annual event for a lively and engaging discussion as we explore the essence of being a great teacher.

 2015 Speaker: Sam Pickering (English)

 In December of 2014, Professor Emeritus Dr. Sam Pickering gave the inaugural address for the University of Connecticut’s President’s Series on Teaching Excellence.
 His lecture, ‘From My Side of the Desk’ was given to a full audience of faculty and graduate students and introductory remarks were given by President Susan Herbst.